 The 5 Key Features to Consider when buying a Resale Property

 Furnaces and Air Conditioners – A normal Natural Gas Furnace will have a life expectancy of 20 years.
-Yearly service contracts and cleaning can ensure that the furnace will make it to it full life expectance, however after 20 years the furnace does not owe you anything and a 20 year old furnace today is far less efficient and costly to run.
+Yearly service contracts and cleaning can ensure that the furnace will make it to its full life expectance, however, after 20 years the furnace does not owe you anything and a 20-year-old furnace today is far less efficient and costly to run.
 Air Conditioners usually last 15 to 20 years and the same “rule of thumb” for efficiency and cost savings apply.

 Flooring – Hardwood is definitely “in” for most home buyers and it seems to be on the top of their lists for features that they require in their next home.
 The more hardwood the better and if you have it in your bedrooms that is even more exciting.
 Hardwood is definitely a good investment.
 Replacing old worn out carpeting even with newer carpeting can still be a good option depending on your budget.
 If it looks and feels good that will work too.

 Kitchen and Bathroom – The old story is that Kitchens and Bathrooms sell homes and this is still very true today.
-The investment towards a new Kitchen and/or Bathrooms can really jazz up a tired home.
-Kitchens today are quickly changing with increased popularity of granite countertops, stainless steel appliances and the availability of new hardware selections you can update an older kitchen to give you that “WOW” factor again.
+The investment towards a new Kitchen and/or Bathroom can really jazz up a tired home.
+Kitchens today are quickly changing with the increased popularity of granite countertops, stainless steel appliances, and the availability of new hardware selections you can update an older kitchen to give you that “WOW” factor again.
 There is no doubt that a new kitchen in a home will bring the highest resale value to any older neighbourhood depending on the design and quality.
 Bathrooms fall into this category too.
-The selection of new designer sinks, shower stalls, tubs and vanities can really make a bathroom standout against the competition.
+The selection of new designer sinks, shower stalls, tubs, and vanities can really make a bathroom stand out against the competition.
 The “spa” look is very in fashion and unique bathrooms will draw positive attention to any home.